angeloreis/01-github-explorer/README.md

 React App - course Ignite - RocketSeat

 ### Why?
-This application as cause of use manual config react app.
+This application as case of use manual config react app.

 Dep use: